pcafstockf/unist-utils-core/README.md

 * find
 * select

 But I wanted a more uniform API and enhanced functionality.
+Maybe you will like them too.

 ## Installation